ingzkp/kotlinx-serialization-bfl/README.md

 ```

 ### Polymorphic types
-To ensure that each variant of a polymorphic type serializes to a fixed length byte array, each variant **MUST** use
+Fixed length serialization of polymorphic types is non-trivial.
+Concrete implementations of a polymorphic type
+can have different sets of properties and thus in general, by construction, will not be serialized into the same length
+sequence of bytes.
+One way to address this limitation is to use the same surrogate for all required variants of the polymorphic type.
-the same representation or, called differently, surrogate.
-To aid the development, this module features several tools,
+To aid the development, this module features several tools, which we discuss below.
-here we discuss how to use them.

 Consider a third party class allowing for two variants:
 ```kotlin